pdevito3/craftsman/README.md

 - ✅ New `Email` Value Object

+- ✅ Functional Tests use Docker DB and has other cleanup items

-- 🚧 NextJS template (still a WIP, but you can find [the sandbox for things here](https://github.com/pdevito3/next-template-wrapt-sand))
+- ✅ NextJS template (still a WIP, but you can find [the sandbox for things here](https://github.com/pdevito3/next-template-wrapt-sand))

   - ✅ OIDC Auth support
   - ✅ List View